 - Reduces (or avoids) loss of important data compared to cropping

-- Allows importance-based summarization even when important information is widespread and hard to define
+- Allows importance-based summarization even when vital information is widespread and hard to define

 - Uses quantitative objective similarity measure